 BBXSH owns over 90% of the equity interest in IT'SUGAR.
 Prior to September 22, 2020, the Company consolidated the financial statements of IT'SUGAR and its subsidiaries as a result of its over 90% ownership of IT'SUGAR.
 However, as a result of the impact of the COVID-19 pandemic on its operations, on September 22, 2020, IT'SUGAR and its subsidiaries filed voluntary petitions to reorganize under Chapter 11 of Title 11 of the U.S. Code (the "Bankruptcy Code") in the U.S. Bankruptcy Court for the Southern District of Florida (the "Bankruptcy Court") (the cases commenced by such filings, the "Bankruptcy Cases"), and as a result of the filings and the uncertainties surrounding the nature, timing, and specifics of the bankruptcy proceedings, the Company deconsolidated IT'SUGAR on September 22, 2020.
 On June 16, 2021, the Bankruptcy Court confirmed IT'SUGAR's plan of reorganization, and the plan became effective on June 17, 2021 (the "Effective Date").
 Pursuant to the terms of the plan, BBX Sweet Holdings' equity interests in IT'SUGAR were revested on the Effective Date, and all organizational documents of IT'SUGAR were assumed, ratified, and reinstated.
-As a result of the confirmation and effectiveness of the plan and the revesting of its equity interests in IT'SUGAR.
-He company was deemed to have reacquired a controlling financial interest in IT'SUGAR.
+As a result of the confirmation and effectiveness of the plan and the revesting of its equity interests in IT'SUGAR, the Company was deemed to have reacquired a controlling financial interest in IT'SUGAR and consolidated the results of IT'SUGAR into its consolidated financial statements as of the Effective Date, the date that the Company reacquired control of IT'SUGAR.
 See Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 23 in Item 8 - Financial Statements and Supplementary Data for further discussion related to the Bankruptcy Cases.